Jak-technology/jak-tech_hub/README.md

 ### Features of the Jak Tech hub
 --------------------------------
-Jack tech hub will have the following features and more...
+Jak tech hub will have the following features and more...

 ###### User Authentication and Authorization:
 - Implement a secure user authentication system.